daverosoff/PreTeXtual/README.md

 paths, PreTeXtual does.
 You must enter all letters in your path names with the correct case, or things may not work as desired.

-You can always enter the paths later by editing your Preferences file directly.
+You can always enter the paths later by editing your Settings file directly.

 #### Installing the Vagrant box